 This 5th blog in the series of 10 discusses psychosocial beliefs and attitudes that support rape.
-This blog examines three vital areas that potential victims need to understand and work through to have the mental-preparedness that will best help them to prevent rape.
-We examine psychosocial beliefs and attitudes that support rape, psychosocial barriers to rape, as well as factors that increase the victim’s effectiveness during sexual assault.
+This blog examines three vital areas that potential victims need to understand and work through to have the mental preparedness that will best help them to prevent rape.
+We examine psychosocial beliefs and attitudes that support rape, psychosocial barriers to rape, as well as factors that increase the victim’s effectiveness during a sexual assault.

 Psychosocial Beliefs And Attitudes That Support Rape

 People develop various ways of seeing the world, depending on their psychological make-up, modelling behaviour, social interactions and other factors.
 We then tend to hold on firmly to these beliefs.
 They influence our identity and in turn, this influences how we filter later experiences.

 What Are Psychosocial Barriers To Effectively Resisting Rape?

 We live in a male-dominated society.
 There is no way around this statement.
 Yes, western democracies and indeed certain other nations have been becoming more and more ‘liberal’ when it comes to gender.
 Women tend to be enfranchised (though sadly not everywhere) and are also forcing their way onto the many slippery corporate ladders within the workforce.
 Dual-income families have become the norm in many nations and many women continue to work when they have children.
 So superficially women are well on their way to achieving equality.

 The truth though is that many men – and indeed many women themselves – still have strongly bigoted attitudes towards a woman’s value and role in society.
 These play out in an array of psychosocial discriminatory beliefs about women, which have proved difficult to alter even with treatment programs.